 Medical problems may interfere with your ability to succeed academically.
+Our Medical Clinic offers diagnostic services including lab and x-ray, treatment, and follow-up care.
 The Medical Clinic is known for delivering exceptional and responsive care.
-A wide range of primary care services including lab and x-ray, treatment, and follow-up care is available.
-Students may schedule an appointment on our website anytime via the Saluki Health Web Portal or by calling 618-453-3311 Monday - Friday 8:00 am - 4:30 pm.
+In most instances, students with an urgent medical need may be seen the same day they call for an appointment.
+Students may schedule an appointment by accessing the Saluki Health Web Portal anytime (www.shc.siu.edu) Monday - Friday 8:00 am -4:30 pm.